massimilianofurlan/website/content/_index.md

 MRes in Economics at the University of Warwick

-I am interested in applications of game thory
+I am interested in applications of game theory

 Email: [massimiliano[dot]furlan[at]warwick.ac.uk](mailto:massimiliano[dot]furlan[at]warwick.ac.uk)